TykTechnologies/custom-plugin-examples/plugins/go-pre-cert_inject_dn/README.md

-# go-dynamodb-basicauth-plugin
+# Certificate DN Injector

-Built to be run natively as a plugin by Tyk Gateway.
+Built to be run natively as a GO plugin by Tyk Gateway.

-This is a "pre" plugin that will execute before Authentication is performed by Tyk.
+This is a "pre" plugin that will execute before authentication is performed by Tyk Gateway.

-This will just take the Client certificate in the API request and inject the cert issuer and fingerprint as headers to the upstream server.
+This will take the client certificate in the API request and inject the cert issuer and fingerprint as headers to the upstream server.

 ## Building From Docker
 You can use the [Docker instructions](https://tyk.io/docs/plugins/supported-languages/golang/#building-a-golang-plugin) to generate a plugin binary.